-Now that 2022 is in the books, the focus turns to gathering the information needed to file your income taxes.
-You might be wondering when you can expect to receive your Form 1099 from Charles Schwab.
-Here are several resources to help you keep track of your 1099 readiness.
+Now that 2023 is in the books, you might be wondering when you can expect Form 1099 from Charles Schwab, which you’ll need to file your 2023 income taxes.
+As in years’ past, we’ve provided several resources to help you keep track of your 1099 readiness.

 First, Schwab recently made available a table that shows the mailing dates for various tax forms, including Form 1099.
 Click here to view the table.

 Third, you can access the 1099 dashboard via the Schwab Mobile App.
-From the app, click on the More button at the bottom of your screen.
-Then select Client Service, then click on 1099 Tax Forms.
+From the app, click on the More button at the bottom right of your screen.
+Under Documents, click on 1099 Dashboard.
 Your 1099s will appear here when they’re ready.

 A few additional notes about 1099 readiness: